zhining-lu/netty-websocket-proxy/README.md

 # websocket-proxy-netty
-A  implementation of Websocket-proxy in Java base on netty4 framework.
+A  implementation of Forward-proxy in Java base on netty4 framework.

 # Features